Free fermions with dephasing and boundary driving: Bethe Ansatz results: Bethe Ansatz treatment of the Liouvillian

-Near the energies that correspond to dephasing-independent solutions of the Bethe equations, there are $\sim L(L-1)/2$ energies that correspond to $\sigma=1$ in~\eqref{eq:ansatz}, and that in the large $L$ limit differ by terms ${\mathcal O}(1/L)$ from the dephasing-independent energies.
-The number of energies depends on $\gamma$.
+Near the eigenvalues that correspond to dephasing-independent solutions of the Bethe equations, there are $\sim L(L-1)/2$ eigenvalues that correspond to $\sigma=1$ in~\eqref{eq:ansatz}, and that in the large $L$ limit differ by terms ${\mathcal O}(1/L)$ from the dephasing-independent eigenvalues.
+The number of eigenvalues depends on $\gamma$.
 In particular, for $\gamma>4$ their number is exactly $L(L-1)/2$.

 We now discuss them restricting to the case with $\gamma^-=0$.
 A similar analysis can be performed for nonzero $\gamma^-$.
 The large $L$ behavior of the Bethe equations~\eqref{eq:beq-1}~\eqref{eq:beq-2} suggests the expansion